-100 E.g., Friedman v.
+The E.g., Friedman v.
 City of Highland Park, 784 F.3d 406, 409 (7th Cir.
 2015) ("relying on how common a weapon is at the time of litigation would be circular to boot.
 Machine guns aren't commonly owned for lawful purposes today because they are illegal; semi-automatic weapons with large-capacity magazines are owned more commonly because, until recently (in some jurisdictions), they have been legal.
 Yet it would be absurd to say that the reason why a particular weapon can be banned is that there is a statute banning that it, so that it isn't commonly owned.
 A law's existence can't be the source of its own constitutional validity.").

-101 See Heller, 554 U.S. at 625 ("We therefore read Miller to say only that the Second Amendment does not protect those weapons not typically possessed by law-abiding citizens for lawful purposes, such as short-barreled shotguns."); N.Y.
+78 See Heller, 554 U.S. at 625 ("We therefore read Miller to say only that the Second Amendment does not protect those weapons not typically possessed by law-abiding citizens for lawful purposes, such as short-barreled shotguns."); N.Y.
 State Rifle & Pistol Ass'n v.
 Cuomo, 804 F.3d 242, 254-55 (2d Cir.
-2015) (citing Heller for proposition that "[t]he Second Amendment protects only 'the sorts of weapons' that are (1) 'in common use' and (2) 'typically possessed by law-abiding citizens for lawful purposes'") (emphasis added).
+2015) (citing Heller for proposition that "[t]he Second Amendment protects only 'the sorts of weapons' that are (1) 'in common use' and (2) 'typically possessed by law-abiding citizens for lawful purposes") (emphasis added); Commonwealth v.
+Cassidy, 479 Mass.
+527, 528 (2018) (Mass.
+2018) (the Second Amendment "does not protect those weapons not typically possessed by law-abiding citizens for lawful purposes").

-102 N.Y.
+79 N.Y.
 State Rifle & Pistol Ass'n v.
 Cuomo, 804 F.3d 242, 256 (2d Cir.
 2015) ("While 'common use' is an objective and largely statistical inquiry, 'typical[] possess[ion]' requires us to look into both broad patterns of use and the subjective motives of gun owners"); see also Avitabile v.
 Beach, 2017 U.S. Dist.
 LEXIS 163338 (N.D.N.Y.
 Sept.
 28, 2017) (applying approach from N.Y.
 State Rifle & Pistol Ass'n and declining to hold that stun guns are in common use or typically possessed based on the evidence presented in preliminary injunction motion).

-common use, but then applying intermediate scrutiny or a similar test.
+the vast majority of cases, courts have upheld laws restricting these weapons and accessories after assuming common use, but then applying intermediate scrutiny or a similar test.
 In other cases, instead of applying intermediate scrutiny, courts have resolved challenges at step one of the two-step analysis, by relying on Heller's recognition that "M-16 rifles and the like" may permissibly be banned.
-These courts have upheld prohibitions on the civilian possession of assault weapons by reasoning that these are "like" the machine guns that Heller expressly permits prohibiting, because "the AR-15 is simply the semiautomatic version of the M16 rifle used by our military and others around the world."
+These courts have upheld prohibitions on the civilian possession of assault weapons by reasoning that these are "like" the machine guns that Heller expressly permits prohibiting, because "the AR-15 [] is simply the semiautomatic version of the M16 rifle used by our military and others around the world."